 13. Fort Worth Museum of Science and History

-If your kids love being hands-on, this might be the best place to take them.
-The science museum has dinosaurs, a grocery store run by kids, and innovation stations where kids create their own art and designs.
-There’s also a planetarium and IMAX theater showing some of the latest films about planet Earth!
+If your kids love being hands-on, the Fort Worth Museum of Science and History might be the best place to take them.
+They have dinosaurs, a grocery store run by kids, and innovation stations where kids create their own art and designs.
+There’s even a space-themed playground!

 14. Dallas Arboretum